Muz32/Crowdfunding_ETL/README.md

 ![ETL Process](https://github.com/Muz32/Crowdfunding_ETL/blob/b6a35acc6c787f6bf6c38a4133a31804a838106b/ETL%20process.png)

-Here are the detailed steps of our ETL process:
+Steps of our ETL process:

 ## 1.Extract
    We read data into Pandas DataFrames from the following Excel files: `crowdfunding.xlsx` and `contacts.xlsx`.